-Fortunately, job satisfaction is dependent on a variety of factors, many of which are within your control.
-With a little effort, you can either find the job that is best suited to meet your individual needs or learn to find fulfillment in the one you already have.
+Job satisfaction is dependent on a variety of factors, many of which are within your control.
+You can either find the job that is best suited to meet your individual needs or learn to find fulfillment in the one you already have.

-According to a recent survey conducted by The Conference Board, 48.3 percent of workers in the U.S. are satisfied with their jobs, a slight increase from the year before.
+According to a 2019 survey conducted by The Conference Board, 54 percent of workers in the U.S. are satisfied with their jobs, a three-point increase from 2018’s 51%.
 This increase can be attributed to greater job security and satisfaction with regards to other career development areas.

-The survey suggests age and income may play also important roles in job satisfaction.
+A 2015 survey suggests age and income may play also important roles in job satisfaction.
 In 2014, employees between the ages 35 to 44 reported the highest job satisfaction at 50.3 percent.
-Workers under 25 years of age were least satisfied at 34.1 percent, a drop in comparison to prerecession years (2005 to 2007) when 44.3 percent reported feeling satisfied.
+Workers under 25 years of age were least satisfied at 34.1 percent, a drop in comparison to pre-recession years (2005 to 2007) when 44.3 percent reported feeling satisfied.

 Additionally, workers who earned more than $125,000 were most satisfied at 61.6 percent while 41.8 percent of those who made less than $15,000 reported job satisfaction.
 Interestingly, those who earned between $15,000- $25,000 reported a lower satisfaction rate (36.3 percent) than those who earned less than $15,000.

-Job satisfaction (or a lack thereof) influences not only employees but also the organizations they feel dissatisfied with.
-Dissatisfied workers experience lower productivity in the workplace, poorer performance, more job stress, and higher turnover rates.
-Moreover, low job satisfaction can result in low morale and low loyalty to the company itself, according to an article published in the International Journal of Learning and Development.
+Job satisfaction (or a lack thereof) influences not only employees but also the organizations they work for.
+Dissatisfied workers experience lower productivity, poorer performance, and higher stress and turnover rates.
+Low job satisfaction can also result in low loyalty to the company itself, according to an article published in the International Journal of Learning and Development.

 So how can you experience more job satisfaction?
 It may be found in a combination of both intrinsic and extrinsic factors.
 Intrinsic job satisfaction is a result of feeling content with the work itself and the responsibilities that go along with it.
 Extrinsic job satisfaction has more to do with the work conditions such as salary, job security, and your relationships with coworkers and supervisors.